peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

     public string ToJSONString(
         PeterO.Cbor.JSONOptions options);

  Converts this object to a string in JavaScript Object Notation (JSON) format, using the specified options to control the encoding process.
 This function works not only with arrays and maps, but also integers, strings, byte arrays, and other JSON data types.
 Notes:

   * If this object contains maps with non-string keys, the keys are converted to JSON strings before writing the map as a JSON string.

   * If the CBOR object contains CBOR maps, or is a CBOR map itself, the keys to the map are written out to the JSON string in an undefined order.
-Map keys other than untagged text strings are converted to JSON strings before writing them out (for example, `22("Test")`  is converted to `"Test"`  and `true`  is converted to `"true"`  ).
+Map keys other than untagged text strings are converted to JSON strings before writing them out (for example,  `22("Test")` 22("Test") is converted to  `"Test"` "Test" and  `true` true is converted to  `"true"` "true" ).
 If, after such conversion, two or more map keys are identical, this method throws a CBORException.

   * If a number in the form of an arbitrary-precision binary float has a very high binary exponent, it will be converted to a double before being converted to a JSON string.
 (The resulting double could overflow to infinity, in which case the arbitrary-precision binary float is converted to null.)

   * The string will not begin with a byte-order mark (U+FEFF); RFC 8259 (the JSON specification) forbids placing a byte-order mark at the beginning of a JSON string.

   * Byte strings are converted to Base64 URL without whitespace or padding by default (see section 4.1 of RFC 7049).
 A byte string will instead be converted to traditional base64 without whitespace or padding by default if it has tag 22, or base16 for tag 23.
-Padding will be included in the Base64 URL or traditional base64 form if<b>Base64Padding</b> in the JSON options is set to<b>true</b> .
-(To create a CBOR object with a given tag, call the `CBORObject.FromObjectAndTag`  method and pass the CBOR object and the desired tag number to that method.)
+Padding will be included in the Base64 URL or traditional base64 form if <b>Base64Padding</b> in the JSON options is set to <b>true</b> .
+(To create a CBOR object with a given tag, call the  `CBORObject.FromObjectAndTag` CBORObject.FromObjectAndTag method and pass the CBOR object and the desired tag number to that method.)

   * Rational numbers will be converted to their exact form, if possible, otherwise to a high-precision approximation.
 (The resulting approximation could overflow to infinity, in which case the rational number is converted to null.)

   * Simple values other than true and false will be converted to null.
 (This doesn't include floating-point numbers.)

   * Infinity and not-a-number will be converted to null.

   The example code given below (originally written in C# for the .NET version) can be used to write out certain keys of a CBOR map in a given order to a JSON string.

     /* Generates a JSON string of 'mapObj' whose keys are in the order given in 'keys' .
 Only keys found in 'keys' will be written if they exist in